mws262/mws262.github.io/_posts/2025-03-12-cat-carpet-wall.markdown

 The projector is mounted to the wall and is connected to a Raspberry Pi running LibreELEC (a Kodi distribution).
 I've transferred a bunch of videos to the RPi using the web interface, and Kodi has an app that I can use as a remote control.

 The cats also love to chase a laser pointer around the wall, so I made a virtual laser pointer with the projector.
-I have a python script that makes a video of a red dot moving around the screen in a whole bunch of different ways.
-I'll link the script soon.
-It's mostly AI generated, but I did tune up the movements to make them more appealing to the cats.
+I have a [python script](https://github.com/mws262/virtual-cat-laser) that makes a video of a red dot moving around the screen in a whole bunch of different ways.

 <video class="responsive-video" autoplay loop muted playsinline controls><source src="{{ '/assets/images/carpet_wall/carpet_wall_dot.mp4' | relative_url }}" type="video/mp4">
   [VIDEO]